deckar01/sub2port/README.md

    - The container port is optional and defaults to the first open port (does not have to be exposed)
    - Additional hosts can be separated with commas
  - `--network <name>` - The network that is joined determines the host port that is used

+## Contributing

+Prefer publishing a fork to opening a feature request.

+Run your fork in production for a while before opening a pull request.

+The `.github/workflows/docker-publish.yml` action publishes on push.
+Follow [these docs](https://github.com/elgohr/Publish-Docker-Github-Action?tab=readme-ov-file#mandatory-arguments) to start publishing your changes.